-- You will be seen in the pre-operative clinic before you are admitted to hospital.
-Here you will have blood tests, and sometimes a heart trace.
-You will be assessed to see if you are fit for the anaesthetic. - The staff will ask routine questions about your health, the medicine you take at the moment and any allergies you may have. - You will be able to discuss the operation with a doctor.
-You will be asked to sign a consent form to say that you understand the procedure, and what the operation involves.
+- You will usually be seen in the pre-assessment clinic before you are admitted to hospital.
+Here you may have blood tests, or heart trace.
+You will be assessed to see if you are fit for an anaesthetic. - The nurse practitioner will ask routine questions about your health, the medicine you take at the moment and any allergies you may have. - You will be able to discuss the operation with a nurse practitioner.
+You will be asked to sign a consent form to say that you understand the procedure, and what the operation involves. - An ENT doctor will check your larynx (voice box) to ensure that it is healthy and functioning normally before your operation.